MarcPoirier-SoftwareDev/Predict-Customer-Churn/README.md

 The root directory contains the following files and folders:

-- churn_library.py: The core Python library containing functions for the churn prediction pipeline:
+- `churn_library.py`: The core Python library containing functions for the churn prediction pipeline:
-    - import_data: Loads the dataset from a CSV file.
+    - `import_data`: Loads the dataset from a CSV file.

     - perform_eda: Conducts exploratory data analysis and saves plots (e.g., histograms, correlation heatmaps) to the images/ directory.